mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 ![image.png](/.attachments/image-a9418a82-5bcb-4576-adc0-a58b7e07164a.png)

+Refreshing the perfectly valid page has resulted in a 404 error.

+### Adjust the Server

-The issue here is that while our front end knows how to handle the `/channels` route, our node server doesn't know it.
+The issue above is that while our front end knows how to handle the `/channels` route, our node server doesn't know it.
 All we did is configure it to serve the `main.html` file when a user requests the `/` url.
 When a user tries to request the `/channels` url, the server decides it doesn't exist and gives us a 404 error.
+This doesn't happen when a user first requests the index page at `/`, and then navigates to `/channels` using the client-sided router.

 The fix for this is extremely simple, but it is important to understand the logic behind it and the implications of making the fix.
 We will simply change the url which serves the index page from `"/"` to `"*"`.